 Windy Peak's Winding Road to Outdoor Lab

 Much is made of the historical significance of the Dodge Lodge on the Mount Evans campus, but Windy Peak also boasts an impressive collection of historically significant structures on its grounds.
 In fact, the Silver Spruce Ranch (pictured above), as it was known, is on the State Register of Historic Properties.
-In the coming weeks and months, the Outdoor Lab Foundation will be working with local engineers and architects alongside staff from History Colorado to document these structures and map out a plan for their long-term preservation.
+In the coming weeks and months, the Outdoor Lab Foundation will be working with local engineers and architects alongside staff from History Colorado State Historical Fund to document these structures and map out a plan for their long-term preservation.
 Read on to learn a bit more about the stories and people that make this place so special.